The Minimum Viable Spiritual Practice

 Thirty minutes of sitting.
 My threshold, not a rule.

 Could someone else's minimum be different?
 Absolutely.
 That's the whole point.
-This isn't a prescription.
-It's what I've found works—after a long time of thinking more was always better.
+This is what I've found works.
+Not a prescription - after a long time of thinking more was always better.

-But here's the part most people skip, and it's the part that matters most:
+But most people skip the part that matters most:

 Immediately after meditation, I write.